yoren/gravityflow/readme.txt

 == ChangeLog ==

 = 1.0.3 =
+- Fixed an issue when updating step settings where where entries may not get reassigned correctly to new roles.

+= 1.0.2 =
 - Added support for SMS message steps via Twilio.
 Requires the Gravity Forms Twilio Add-On and a Twilio account.
 - Added support for form import and export.
 Requires Gravity Forms 1.9.13.29.
 - Fixed an issue when duplicating forms where the next step points to another step.